 Another important thing that you need to take into consideration is the difference in council rates.
 In Australia, council’s charge a certain amount to keep the infrastructure maintained and the service intact.

 These rates are different for different properties.
-As a part of the pre-purchase inspection, you need to find the rate that will apply on your new property.
+As a part of the pre-purchase inspection, you need to find the rate that will apply to your new property.

 This is important so you can compare it with what you are currently paying, and decide if you can afford the additional cost if any.